cse-labs/res-edge-labs/labs/create-namespace-and-applications.md

 - Create a new Namespace
 - Assign the beta Group to the Namespace
 - Note the Id of the Namespace as you'll need that later
-  - It should be 20 (unless you have created other Namespaces)
+  - It should be 20

 - todo - fix expression bug
 - "expression": "/g/beta",
 - for now, run `ds namespaces set-expression --id 20 --expression /g/beta`
   - after you create the ns

 - Open the Res-Edge app from the `Ports` tab
   - Expand Namespaces